-Ease of use is the strong point for Wix, since the drag and drop editor is simply flawless.
-They’ve always had this for their other site builders and simply integrated it in for ecommerce sites. the dashboard has just a few buttons to choose from, helping beginners hone in on the tasks that are most important.
+Ease of use is a strong area for Wix since the drag and drop editor is simply flawless.
+Wix has always had this for its site builders.
+Now it's integrated in for ecommerce sites.
+The dashboard has just a few buttons to choose from, helping beginners hone in on the tasks that are most important.

 You can move around every component on your homepage and product pages with just a quick drop of your mouse.
 This way you don’t have to worry about messing with code to make your customizations.
 You also receive a nice taskbar at the top to publish or save your work, ensuring that you don’t lose anything.

 The five buttons on the left of the dashboard allow you to modify pages, add components, design items, go to the app market and mess around with your settings.
+There's also a dedicated button for Wix stores, which is extremely helpful for quickly checking on orders, customers, and inventory.
 Overall, the interface is simplistic, kinda fun and easy on the eyes.

 Wix Ecommerce Pricing